 Papey Island, which can be found after a short boat trip from Djúpivogur, is the puffin watching gem of East Iceland.
 The island has lacked a full-time human population since 1948 as well, meaning it is the most natural habitat for puffin colonies.

-The choice of car to use when embarking on a mission to see some puffins depends on a number of factors.
-Including the time of the year when you decide to go see them.
+The choice of car to use when embarking on a mission to see some Iceland puffins depends on a number of factors, including the time of the year when you decide to go see them.

-In the times closer to winter or fall, the Icelandic roads are still a bit tricky, and would require a 4X4 SUV for greater comfort.
+In the times closer to winter or fall, the Icelandic roads can still pose challenges that would require a 4X4 SUV for greater comfort and safety.

-SUVs will also come in handy if you intend to visit harder to reach areas of Iceland that lack tarred roads, like The Westjords, while other cars are suitable for easy access locations that don’t require extra safety measures.
+SUVs will also come in handy if you intend to visit harder to reach areas of Iceland that lack tarred roads, like The Westjords, while other cars are suitable for easy access locations along Iceland’s Ring Road that don’t require extra safety measures.

 A larger group, above five people, would also require a 4X4 SUV while a medium-sized group of about 3-5 people can fit into an Intermediate or full-size in fair weather.

-A smaller group of 2-3 people can fit in a larger car, but they would feel more comfortable in economy or compact.
-Economy and compact cars are also best used during the summer periods when roads are completely thawed and safer to ply.
+A smaller group of 2-3 people can fit in a larger car, but they might feel more comfortable in economy or compact option.
+Economy and compact cars are also best used during the summer periods when roads are completely snow-free.

 If you intend to camp while in Iceland, then getting a campervan is the best way to do it.
-You can camp in your home which will be able to reach the areas where some other cars cannot.
+You can camp as you go, which will enable you to reach the areas where some other cars cannot.

 As with most other activities in Iceland, puffin watching is best experienced as part of a group, and there are a few tours which offer the opportunity to go puffin watching as part of their packages.

-There are affordable tours which include boat trips starting at Reykjavík’s Old Harbour where you can view the island and its many puffins.
-In the summer months, Akurey and Lundi, which are two of Faxafloí’s islands, become nesting grounds for puffins and destinations for watchers.
-This trip also includes possible whale watching on small boats which are ideal for getting close to puffin nests without disturbing or disrupting them.
+There are some affordable tour options that include boat trips starting at Reykjavík’s Old Harbour that take you out to the nearby islands to see their many puffins.
+In the summer months, Akurey and Lundi, which are two of Faxafloí’s islands, become nesting grounds for puffins and popular destinations for watchers.
+With this trip, you also have the opportunity to add on a whale watching tour while navigating the harbor on small boats, which are ideal for getting close to puffin nests without disturbing or disrupting them.
 The boats are also equipped with binoculars that can allow an even closer look at the puffin nests.

-In the Akureyri and Húsavík regions, it is also convenient and possible to find tours on which you can watch puffins.
+In the Akureyri and Húsavík regions, it is also possible to join puffin tours on which you can watch puffins.
 These tours usually combine puffin and whale watching as well.
-They start out in the Eyjafjörður and Skjálfandi regions, before reaching other towns on RIB vessels where the puffins are found in their numbers.
+They start out in the Eyjafjörður and Skjálfandi regions, before reaching other towns on RIB vessels where you’re most likely to see Iceland puffins.

-On the Island of Papey is a large colony of puffins that attracts tourists as well.
+The Island of Papey is home to a large colony of puffins that attracts tourists as well.
 The tour to Papey usually starts out by boat in the city of Djúpivogur.
-The trip to Papey can also be part of a self-driving tour that passes through the Jökulsárlón/Höfn area to Egilsstaðir, where a boat to Papey can also be boarded.
+The trip to Papey can also be part of a self-driving tour that passes through the Jökulsárlón/Höfn area of the south coast of Iceland to Egilsstaðir, where a boat to Papey can also be boarded.

-Ferries from Akureyri also play host to tours to Grimsey Island which is another large settlement for puffins.
-The Island is north of the Arctic, and the puffins are usually gone by mid-August so it is best to visit the island during the peak summer months of June to July.
+Additionally, ferries from Akureyri also play host to tours to Grimsey Island which is another large settlement for puffins.
+The island is north of the Arctic, and the puffins are usually gone by mid-August so it is best to visit the island during the peak summer months of June to July.

 You can find all the Iceland puffin tours here and book with our partners.